Job Guarantee Programme for Young People

 What you can do in the programme

-You and your employment officer together plan what activities suit you best to be able to find a job or begin studying as quickly as possible.
+You and an employment officer plan what activities suit you best to be able to find a job or begin studying as quickly as possible.
 Here are some examples of activities:

 - study and career guidance